 This refers to any disruption in food consumption or eating habits caused by a lack of financial or physical resources.
 As more and more people experience hunger, it is sad to hear that one-third of the world’s food production is either lost or wasted.
 The food which ends up in the trash is equivalent to the loss of water, energy, land, and labor used to produce such a commodity.
 And improper disposal of these waste items produces contaminants that affect the quality of soil, air, and water, making the access of people to food sources no longer easy.

 The heavy load of waste also poses dangerous health problems to people.
 This situation occurs after long exposure of humans to toxic chemicals present in junk materials.
 Also, the spread of diseases may happen at a quick pace when unsorted trash stays longer in the bin or backyard.
 The contamination of water supplies and the food chain may lead to certain illnesses such as reproductive issues, hormonal imbalances, and damage to the kidneys and nervous system.
 Serious illnesses already claimed numerous lives and emptied the pockets of many families due to medications.

 It is not too late to prevent the world from turning into a huge garbage bin.
-Proper disposal of waste comes in many forms; either you handle it yourself or get the help of a Seattle junk removal company.
+Proper disposal of waste comes in many forms; either you handle it yourself or get the help of junk removal company Evergreen.
 Until this crucial concern is dealt with, people will continue to suffer the consequences of not disposing of junk properly.